josh-stillman/devops-for-typescript-devs/README.md

 Within your VPC, you have access to a number of "[subnets](https://docs.aws.amazon.com/vpc/latest/userguide/configure-subnets.html)," which each reside in a single availability zones.
 Thus, subnets are subdivisions of your VPC that are located in the various availability zones in your AWS region.

 Subnets can be made public by assigning public IPs to resources in them and allowing public Internet traffic.
-You might do this if, for instance, you were hosing a web application (such as a Next server for SSR).
+You might do this if, for instance, you were hosting a web application (such as a Next server for SSR).
 You can also keep subnets private for additional security for services like Databases.
 You don't assign public IPs to resources in private subnets, and only allow access to those resources from other subnets within your VPC.

 Here's an example diagram from the [AWS docs on VPCs and Subnets](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-example-web-database-servers.html) showing such a setup with a web server in public subnets and a database in private subnets across two availabilty zones.